arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

  - TRACE - trace - prepare your log to be flooded - don't use in production.

 @RESTBODYPARAM{agency,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{agencycomm,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{authentication,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{authorization,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{cache,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{cluster,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{collector,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{communication,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{compactor,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{config,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{datafiles,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{development,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{engines,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{general,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{graphs,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{heartbeat,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{memory,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{mmap,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{performance,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{pregel,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{queries,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{replication,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{requests,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{rocksdb,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{ssl,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{startup,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{supervision,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{syscall,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{threads,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{trx,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{v8,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{views,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{ldap,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{audit-authentication,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{audit-database,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{audit-collection,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{audit-view,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{audit-documentation,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTBODYPARAM{audit-service,string,optional,string}
-One of the possible loglevels.
+One of the possible log levels.

 @RESTRETURNCODES